goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 of our scan chain.

 During our earlier probing of the scan chain, we have established that our FPGA is the only device on the chain.
-We inform that hardware manager of this by creating a new device configuration ( the term "device" refers to the "board" here ) and add our fpga to the chain using the `create_hw_device -part <device name>`.When we have multiple devices we should register them following the order in which they appear on the chain.
+We inform the hardware manager of this by creating a new device configuration ( the term "device" refers to the "board" here ) and add our fpga to the chain using the `create_hw_device -part <device name>`.When we have multiple devices we should register them following the order in which they appear on the chain.

-Finally to generate the svf file, we must select the device we wish to program `program_hw_device <hw_device>`, then write out the svf to the file using `write_hw_svf <path to svf file>`.
+Finally to generate the SVF file, we must select the device we wish to program with `program_hw_device <hw_device>`, then write out the SVF to the file using `write_hw_svf <path to svf file>`.

 `gen.tcl`:
 ```tcl